ndarville/ndarville.github.io/_drafts/military-sexual-assaults.markdown

 ---
 The United States military has a toxic culture; it enables the people who commit sexual assault, and it punishes the survivors.

-A [report][report] published earlier this year proves it.
+A [report][report] published last year proves it.

 The report was published by the Department of Defense's Sexual Assault Prevention and Response Office **(SAPRO)**.
-The finding that received the most coverage was this figure for the period of fiscal-year 2012 (Oct 1 to Sep 30):
+The finding that received the most coverage was this figure for the period of fiscal-year 2012 (Oct 1 2011--Sep 30 2012):

 <div class="box emphasis" markdown="1">
 * Reported sexual assaults: **2,959**